-FAIR4RS WG will also engage with a range of other RDA WGs whose interests overlap, and ensure that the work of the WG aligns with the work of the other groups.
-We have a commitment to engage with co-chairs of relevant RDA groups and we would like to extend an invitation to the members of the following groups to check regularly our public updates via the mailing list archive.
+FAIR4RS will also engage with a range of other RDA WGs whose interests overlap, and ensure that the work of the WG aligns with the work of the other groups:

-- CURE FAIR WG focusing on the reproducibility aspect of FAIR for data and code. - SSC IG provides a forum to discuss issues on management, sharing, discovery, archival and provenance of software source code.
+- CURE FAIR WG (not yet endorsed) focusing on the reproducibility aspect of FAIR for data and code. - SSC IG provides a forum to discuss issues on management, sharing, discovery, archival and provenance of software source code.
 It pays special attention to source code that generates research data and plays an important role in scientific publications.
-FAIR4RS is proposed to be a WG of the SSC IG. - SCID WG bringing together a broad panel of stakeholders directly involved in software identification and planning an output with concrete recommendations for the academic community to ensure that the solutions that will be adopted by the
+FAIR4RS is proposed to be a WG of the SSC IG. - SCID WG bringing together a broad panel of stakeholders directly involved in software identification and planning an output with concrete recommendations for the academic community to ensure that the solutions that will be adopted by the academic players are compatible with each other and especially with the software development practice of tens of millions of developers worldwide.

-- academic players are compatible with each other and especially with the software development practice of tens of millions of developers worldwide. - FAIR data maturity model working on RDA recommendations for a common set of core assessment criteria for FAIRness and a generic and expandable self-assessment model for measuring the maturity level of a dataset.
+FAIR data maturity model - working on RDA recommendations for a common set of core assessment criteria for FAIRness and a generic and expandable self-assessment model for measuring the maturity level of a dataset.

-Other potential groups to coordinate with include: Go FAIR IG, Exposing Data Management Plans WG, Active Data Management Plans IG, Research Funders and Stakeholders on Open Research Data Management Policies and Practices IG, Research Metadata Schemas WG, and Global Open Research Commons IG.
+Other potential groups to coordinate with include: Go FAIR IG, Exposing Data Management Plans WG, Active Data Management Plans IG, Research Funders and Stakeholders on Open Research Data Management Policies and Practices IG, and Research Metadata Schemas WG.